ruby/TryRuby/source/articles/2015-01-03-app-development.html.markdown

 You will also have better access to the sensors built into the device (movement, position, ...).

 Huge drawback to this approach is that every mobile platform uses a completely different development environment and programming language.
-You might need to learn about Java, Objective-C, C-Sharp and others.
+You might need to learn about Java, Objective-C, Swift, C-Sharp and others.

 But you are in luck !
-With <a href="http://www.rubymotion.com" target="_blank">RubyMotion</a>
-you can create native apps for iOS and Android using your favorite Ruby language.
-It is not free, but it will save you a lot of time !
+There are cross-platform tools available where you create you app once and distribute it to multiple mobile platforms.